 I actually had wanted to discuss my then soon likely transition with him and my Mom, but he was terminally ill.
 I decided I just didn’t want to add that discussion of my gender identity to the things he and my Mom were dealing with in the last year of his life.

-Disney of course now owns ABC, and so somehow it seems personal when discussing a new television show scheduled to air in January where cross-gender expression and costume are key elements to a temporary transvestite genre program.
-The new ABC program in question is called Work It.
+Disney of course now owns ABC, and so somehow it seems personal when we’re discussing a new television show where cross-gender expression and costume are key elements to this temporary transvestite genre program.
+The program is called Work It!.

 The premise of the temporary transvestite genre, per Chris Straayer, includes the following: